AresMUSH/aresmush.com/tutorials/install/setup-server.md

 1. Log into your [Server Shell](/tutorials/install/server-shell.html).

-2. Copy/paste the following commands to run them:
+2. Copy/paste the following commands to run them **one by one**.
+Wait until one command has completed before pasting the next command.

         curl https://raw.githubusercontent.com/aresmush/aresmush/master/bin/setup_server > setup_server